Ahmedredamohamed2022/EF_ADCS1008NC/README.md

 # 10-Bit, XXKSPS, SAR ADC Without Controller
 ## 1. Description
 The EF_ADCS1008NC is a low-power,eight-channel CMOS 10-bit analog-to-digital converter with a flexible parallel interface.
 It has an off-chip SAR controller.
 The converter is based on a successive approximation register (SAR) architecture with an internal track-and-hold circuit.
 It can be configured to accept a 2.5 V single-ended input span.
 The output parallel data is binary and compatible with many common DSP parallel interfaces.
 The EF_ADCS1008NC operates with a dual power supply; 1.8 V and 3.3 V supply the digital and analog IP blocks, respectively.
-Normal power consumption reaches XX mW in idle mode.
 The functional block diagram is presented in Figure 1.
 ## 2. Features
 *Input Sinusoidal of XX kHz, Clock Frequency of XMHz, Sampling frequency of XX KHz*